 - Patterns and trends in service request demand

-- Effectiveness of the IT service catalog (i.e. end user adoption)
+- Effectiveness of the service catalog (i.e. employee adoption)

-There are countless benefits to this approach.
+There are countless benefits to implementing this type of reporting and measurement approach.
 First, it provides clear, tangible proof of the value the IT service catalog is providing to the business, which can then be shared with senior executives and other corporate management.
 Additionally, it can help IT organizations to stay focused on the ultimate goal of IT service management as defined by ITIL – continuous service improvement.
 By understanding what works, and what doesn’t, companies can optimize the relationship between IT and the business by participating in ongoing enhancement of their IT services.